wrightrocket/webhook.site/webhookscript/functions.markdown

 ### date_to_array(***string***): ***array***

-Returns an array containing all the components of a given date
+Returns an array containing all the components of a given date.

 ```javascript
 dump(date_to_array('2008-07-05T18:26:25.324542Z'))